bikashdaga/anonyknight.github.io/docs/blog/CS-Master/CS6310-Software-Architecture-and-Design/Applying-UML-and-Patterns/Part1-Introduction.md

 In OO, design is to define software objects and how they collaborate to fulfill the requirements.

-### Illustrate a OOA/D example
+### A Short Example

-- Define use cases from requirements (Use case UML)
+- Requirements Analysis - Define use cases (Use case UML)
-- Define domain model to show noteworthy domain concepts or objects.
+- Define domain model - show noteworthy domain concepts or objects.
 Domain model = conceptual object model.
 (Domain Model diagram for real-world classes)
 - Assign object responsibilities and collaborations, draw interaction diagrams. (sequence diagram)
 - Design class diagram to have a static view of the class. (software classes diagram)